 "George Harrison: South Asian Music, Subjectivity and Bricolage in the Era of Psychedelia."
 Journal of Popular Music and Society)

-“Tibetan Performing Arts in Exile: Preserving Cultural Memory through Music and Dance Performances in Indian Settlements.”
-In Z. Sherinian & S. Morelli (eds), Music and Dance as Everyday Life in South Asia.
+“Tibetan Performing Arts in Exile: Preserving Cultural Memory through Music and Dance Performances in Ladakh.”
+In Music and Dance as Everyday Life in South Asia, edited by Z. Sherinian & S. Morelli, New York: Oxford University Press (under review).

-The Power of Megaconcerts: Rock-For-A-Cause, Mass Media, Philanthropy, Social Change and Global Health (in progress).
+The Power of Megaconcerts: Rock-For-A-Cause, Mass Media, Music Philanthropy, Social Change and Global Health (in progress).

 Ethnographic Pathways: Teaching Ethnography through Community-based Research and Service Learning (textbook, in progress)